 Effective lumens are the most accurate reflection of the luminous flux.
 The rating takes into consideration any energy lost from heat, product housing and the stabilisation of light for example.

 In some cases, it's beneficial to understand the light output of a product at a specific angle.
-This is where luminous intensity is useful, as it describes how much light is emitted from a light source per second in a particular direction.
+This is where luminous intensity is useful, as it describes how much light is emitted from a light source in a particular direction.

 Luminous intensity is measured using candelas (cd), a particularly important measurement for testing road lighting for legal requirements.
 The candela rating will be the same at all distances from the light source, at a specific point or angle.